gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The fourth element 'ecdh_key_parameters' is a CBOR array indicating the parameters of the keys used with the ECDH algorithm in the OSCORE group identified by 'gname'.
 Its content depends on the value of 'ecdh_alg'.
 In particular, its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

-* The fifth element 'pub_key_enc' is CBOR integer indicating the encoding of public keys used in the OSCORE group identified by 'gname'.
-It takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
-Future specifications may define additional values for this parameter.
+* The fifth element 'pub_key_enc' is a CBOR integer indicating the encoding of public keys used in the OSCORE group identified by 'gname'.
+It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}} (REQ6).
+Acceptable values denote an encoding that explicitly conveys the public key algorithm.
+The same considerations and guidelines for the 'pub_key_enc' element of 'sign_info' (see {{ssec-token-post}}) apply.

 The CDDL notation {{RFC8610}} of the 'ecdh_info' parameter formatted as in the response is given below.